InnotecScotlandLtd/Graydon/README.md

 ### Graydon Monitoring Service
 This service is useful to retrieve and set monitoring on specific company.
 #### Get
-This function will accept 2 parameters as argument.
+This function will accept 3 parameters as argument.
 1) $company_id
 2) $data
+3) $store_db (optional, default false, this can be true if you want to store event in database using this service)
 #### Set
 This function will accept 2 parameters as argument.
 1) $company_id